rafaelespinoza/notexfr/README.md

 - Format Evernote notebooks into data suitable for import into StandardNotes.
 - Re-associate StandardNotes notes with Evernote Notebook metadata.
 - Identify Evernote tags, notes that correspond to StandardNotes tags, notes.
-- Fetch Note, Notebook, Tag metadata from your Evernote account (using the EDAM API) and write to local JSON files.
-No note content is saved, only metadata.
+- Fetch Note, Notebook, Tag data from your Evernote account (using the EDAM API) and write to local JSON files.
 - Inspect ENEX file (Evernote's export format).

 #### Why would you use it?